-A student who scores a grade below 75% on course quizzes/ tests will be placed on probation with a remediation plan that the student and instructor will develop together.
-If the student fails or refuses to abide by the remediation plan that was agreed upon by the student and instructor, the student will be dismissed.
+A student who scores a grade below 77% on course quizzes/ tests will be placed on probation with a remediation plan that the student and instructor will develop together.
+If the student fails or refuses to abide by the remediation plan that was agreed upon by the student and instructor, the student is at risk of dismissal due to failure.